 Spring and fall are wonderful seasons to experience the city—and there’s nothing like the cherry blossoms in D.C.!
 Winter is relatively quiet, visitor-wise, which makes it appealing, despite the often frosty weather.
 You can also see some amazing holiday lights and the national Christmas tree.

-Washington, DC is an exciting place with lots of monuments, memorials, museums, and historic neighborhoods.
+Washington DC is an exciting place with lots of monuments, memorials, museums, and historic neighborhoods.

-If you’d like a little more independence—without losing the advantages of a guided tour—a combination guided tour and hop-on, hop-off tour bus pass is a great way to see the city on your own terms.
-Looking to organize a sightseeing trip for your family, perhaps a tour that’s kid-friendly.
-Check out some of our tips and recommendations.
+If you’d like a little more independence—without losing the advantages of a guided tour—a combination of a fully guided tour and hop-on/ hop-off tour is a great way to see the city.

 Like any international capital, D.C. is an expensive place to visit.
 The good news is, you can save a lot by spending your time doing all the free things.
 All the Smithsonian museums are free—including the National Zoo.
 Ditto all the monuments and memorials.